Cloudneeti/docs_cloudneeti/CloudNeeti Onboarding and Troubleshooting.md

 ﻿# CloudNeeti Onboarding and Troubleshooting

 **Introduction** : **Cloudneeti** is a governance cohort, bringing together an integrated approach across various disciplines of governance.
 With some simple configurations, Cloudneeti can help you pull information from applications / systems deployed on Azure and inform you through various notifications, dashboards and reports about –

-a.
-Compliance against industry standards such as PCI DSS, HIPAA, CIS Security Benchmark
+1. Compliance against industry standards such as PCI DSS, HIPAA, CIS Security Benchmark
-b.
-Optimizing your Spend on the cloud subscription (are you over-subscribed or under-subscribed)
+2. Optimizing your Spend on the cloud subscription (are you over-subscribed or under-subscribed)
-c.
-Reliability of your cloud environments (efficacy of backups, downtime alerts)
+3. Reliability of your cloud environments (efficacy of backups, downtime alerts)
-d.
-Reducing Risk by detecting and alerting non-compliant configurations
+4. Reducing Risk by detecting and alerting non-compliant configurations

 ## Onboarding Azure Subscription to CloudNeeti